Odkryj Warszawę (pl_01)

 Game Design Notes

-Mission Objective Explore Warsaw, collect 7 landmark cards, and follow Antura's trail to recover the Mermaid's sword.
-Each NPC has a local problem caused by Antura, and helping them opens that place's chest, revealing next step
+Mission Objective Explore Warsaw, collect 7 landmark cards, and reassemble the Mermaid's sword.
+Antura broke the sword into 7 pieces and locked each one inside a chest across the city.
+Each NPC has a local problem caused by Antura — helping them earns a key to open that place's chest, which contains a sword piece and a landmark card.

 Characters

-- Local NPCs: The Mermaid, Fryderyk Chopin, Wars and Sawa, King Sigismund, a Parliamentarian or President, Maria Skłodowska-Curie, and Robert Lewandowski.
+- Local NPCs: The Mermaid, Fryderyk Chopin, Wars and Sawa, King Sigismund, a Parliamentarian, Maria Skłodowska-Curie, and Robert Lewandowski.

 Learning Goals